 The flow chart below shows the best practice flow for using Product Kits.

 Do you want to:

 Sales Orders that include Product Kits should be created from the Opportunity.

 - Open the Opportunity that includes the Product Kit to be included in the Sales Order.
-Click the Create Sales Order button.
+Click Create Sales Order.